 The experiment: krill meal versus fish oil in diets of 20 Alaskan Huskies

 The subjects of the study were 20 Norway-bred, high-performance Alaskan Huskies, a breed of dog known for its athleticism, and their ability to sustain health and quickly recover after long-distance adventures, such as the world’s longest and toughest dog sled race, Iditarod.

-The results: krill meal group shows increase in amount of DHA and EPA in blood
+The results: krill meal group shows an increase in the amount of DHA and EPA in blood

-The study, titled 'Higher omega-3 index after dietary inclusion of omega-3 phospholipids versus omega-3 trigycerides in Alaskan Huskies', was conducted by Dr. Lena Burri, Knut Heggen, Vice President QRILL Pet Sales and Dr. Andreas Berg Storsve, Director R&D, Human Products for Aker BioMarine.
+The study, titled 'Higher omega-3 index after dietary inclusion of omega-3 phospholipids versus omega-3 triglycerides in Alaskan Huskies', was conducted by Dr. Lena Burri, Knut Heggen, Vice President QRILL Pet Sales, and Dr. Andreas Berg Storsve, Director R&D, Human Products for Aker BioMarine.